michaelrommel/nvim-silicon/README.md

 	cmd = "Silicon",
 	main = "nvim-silicon",
 	opts = {
 		-- Configuration here, or leave empty to use defaults line_offset = function(args)
 			return args.line1
 		end,
     }
 },
 ```

 **Please note:** When I created this plugin, I hadn't been fully aware of the namespaces that all plugins create.
 So I named the lua directory differently than the plugin name.
-In order to avoid name clashes with other modules, I have decided to move from `require("silicon)` to `require("nvim-silicon)`.
+In order to avoid name clashes with other modules, I have decided now to move from `require("silicon)` to `require("nvim-silicon)`.
 If you use the old name, a deprecation warning will show and when you look at `:messages` you should be able to find the place where the deprecated `require()` statements are and convert them.
 Most likely in the package manager or a key mappings configuration file.

 The `setup` function accepts the following table (shown with the builtin defaults, I have selected the defaults in a way, that they should work out of the box on most systems, please customize to your preference.
 In particular I removed the default output and font settings in order to enable using only the clipboard and make it work for users, who do not have Victor Mono NerdFont installed):